-"Responsive Spaces creates tangible, walkable digital installations.“back to overview
+"Responsive Spaces creates tangible, walkable digital installations.“

 Ed.: Markus, you have just recently spun off your own company from Netural.
 What kind of special quality takes a Netural employee to this level?